PeterChoi-SAD/ssd-xplatform-5day/class1.md

 <a name="13"></a>
 ## 13) Assignment
 Make your best effort to build the MonsterMatch App (Android Day 2) for both Android and iOS using React Native.
+Monster image assets were included in [todays asset folder](https://github.com/philweier/ssd-xplatform-5day/blob/master/class1Assets.zip)

 Have a partner code review your work before the end of today and at least once more before the start of our next X-Platform Mobile class.